vicharak-in/U-boot-docs/README.md

 * Either **reselect** the storage device from the boot menu after reboot, or
 * **Set it as the default** before the first boot, so it will be used automatically after reboot.

+Ah — excellent point.
+You're absolutely right: **setting the default in the boot menu only affects which storage device's boot partition (i.e., U-Boot and kernel)** gets used — not which **rootfs** will be mounted by the kernel.

+The kernel still looks up the root filesystem using the `PARTUUID` passed via the `bootargs`.
+If multiple devices have the same rootfs `PARTUUID`, the kernel can still pick **any one** of them — regardless of which device U-Boot booted from.

+---

+### Unique PARTUUID Enforcement on First Boot

+On first boot, all Axon OS images are shipped with the **same root filesystem `PARTUUID`**.
+This ID is used by the Linux kernel to locate and mount the root filesystem.

+If multiple freshly flashed storage devices are connected, each with the same rootfs `PARTUUID`, the kernel cannot reliably distinguish between them — and may mount the rootfs from **any one** of those devices.
+This happens **regardless of which device U-Boot booted the kernel from**.

+To resolve this ambiguity, Axon automatically generates and applies a **unique `PARTUUID`** to the root filesystem on the first boot.

+This ensures:

+* The kernel will mount the correct rootfs after reboot
+* Multiple Axon OS images can be safely used on different storage devices without conflicts

+**What this means for you:**

+* During the first boot, it's strongly recommended to **only connect one bootable storage device** to avoid rootfs conflicts.
+* Setting a default boot device in the U-Boot menu (`Shift + D`) only affects **which boot partition is used** (i.e., kernel location), not which rootfs is mounted by the kernel.
+* Once the first boot finishes and the `PARTUUID` is updated, the system will boot reliably into the correct rootfs.

 ---

 ## Accessing Boot Menu and U-Boot Console